-Line 15-Foreign Tax Credit Information
+Line 15.
+Foreign Tax Credit Information

-Lines 15a through 15f must be completed whether or not a partner is eligible for the foreign tax credit if the partnership has foreign income, deductions, or losses or has paid or accrued foreign taxes.
+Lines 15a through 15h must be completed if the partnership has foreign income, deductions, or losses or has paid or accrued foreign taxes.
+See Pub.
+514, Foreign Tax Credit for Individuals, for more information.